Krakor92/some-custom-dataviews/_views/jukebox/README.md

 ### Datacore

-I will eventually port this view to be compatible with [Datacore](https://github.com/blacksmithgu/datacore) when it is released, but it will highly depend on how mature the early versions are and what features it unlocks if I decide to switch to its new React API.
+I will eventually port this view to be compatible with [Datacore](https://github.com/blacksmithgu/datacore) (at least it's querying API) when it is released, but it will highly depend on how mature the early versions are and what features it unlocks if I decide to switch to its new React API.

-As for the performance improvement promised by the [readme](https://github.com/blacksmithgu/datacore#datacore), I doubt it will have any significant impact on this view, given how fast it already runs, even when querying thousands of files.
-Who knows, maybe its API will be more powerful than Dataview's.
+As for the performance improvement promised by the [readme](https://github.com/blacksmithgu/datacore#datacore), it will definitely not be as significant on this view, given how fast it already runs, even when querying thousands of files.

 ### Better settings / Utility plugin